Do I Qualify for the SBCC Promise?

 - Complete their secondary education within the Santa Barbara Community College District (southern Santa Barbara County from Gaviota to Carpinteria).

-- Submit the completed Board of Governors (BOGW) Fee Waiver Application for each academic year by one week prior to the following term’s registration date (example: in Fall 2017, the 2017-18 form must be submitted by November X, 2017).
+- Submit the completed Board of Governors (BOGW) Fee Waiver Application for each academic year by one week prior to the following term’s registration date (example: in Fall 2017, the 2017-18 form must be submitted by October 24, 2017).
 The BOGW waives enrollment fees for qualifying students who are California residents or students who qualify for the AB-540 Nonresident Tuition Exemption.
 In order to qualify for the SBCC Promise, students must apply for the BOGW; however, students are not required to meet the BOGW eligibility criteria.
 To be considered, students can submit one of the following applications:

 – Free Application for Federal Student Aid (FAFSA), for U.S. citizens or eligible non-citizens.